TELECOMMUNICATION CONTRACTS & DIGITAL COMMUNICATION FOUNDATIONAL PLATFORM TO BE DONATED TO EWTN AS SOON AS POSSIBLE.

 It includes an extremely strategic N.A. toll-free number plus its digital local (205) mirror number.
 After a year of silent hard work, this Focus-group SFT02.02, created specifically to support EWTN, after virtually hopelessly negotiations, purchases and number transfers, under challenging circumstances and novenas entrusted to Mother Angelica, finally secured the number 1-800-24/7-EWTN (just compare it with the EWTN's "Everything Number").
 Those numbers will be able to receive calls from anywhere in North America, plus the local Birmingham AL mirror number 205-24/7-EWTN.
 This local number (mirror) is now under tech-tests in a digital cloud platform for mobile apps integrated into a digital contact center technology, where we are working on technical solutions in order to make it capable of re-routing a large volume of free calls/chats via WhatsApp, Skype, Facebook, Google, Telegram, etc., from anywhere in the world in several languages, virtually at the same time.

 Temporary Note: If you have any suggestion or concern for this focus-group, you can contact us just by using this toll-free # or its local mirror #, calling us 205 24/7-EWTN or 1-800 24/7-EWTN (for a limited time, during its technology development).
-You can also reach us by adding the 205 mirror # to your WhatsApp after February 2019.
-Eventual donations to this project should be made directly to EWTN.com, not to us.
+You can also reach us by adding the 205 mirror # to your WhatsApp, Telegram, etc. Eventual donations to this project must be made directly to EWTN.com, not to us.
 (For almost 50 years, without hidden agendas or goals outside our Pledge, the Pope Paul VI Foundation never asks for financial donations).

 Marcel Lejeune, the founder of Catholic Missionary Disciples, said that "The more I listen to the experiences of Catholics, the more I get the sense that we are facing a quiet epidemic of loneliness. [...]
 The epidemic is quiet, because few talks about it, and the sad thing is - who would they talk about it with?
 It is an epidemic, largely because we aren't doing anything substantial about it. [...]